sts10/compound-passphrase-list-safety-checker-simple/readme.markdown

-# Compound Passphrase List Safety Checker
+# Compound Passphrase List Safety Checker (Simple Version)

 This command line tool checks whether a given passphrase word list (such as a diceware word list) has any words that can be combined to make another word on the list.
 It's written in Rust, which I am new to, so please use this with caution.

+**Note**: This is the more straight-forward version of this tool.
+A more complex one is located [here](https://github.com/sts10/compound-passphrase-list-safety-checker).

 Initially I wanted to make sure that no two words in [the EFF's long diceware word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) could be combined to make another word on the list.
 I later checked other lists.